mohdkatlesh/web-clinic/README.md

 ## The source code for creating the model on Kaggle:
  [Chest X-Ray Notebook](https://www.kaggle.com/code/mohammadkatlish/chest-x-ray-image)

-# The Web Application and The Services we Procide (We could not able to uplode it to a live web server because of the size of the models)
+# The Web Application and The Services we Provide
+## We could not able to upload it to a live web server because of the size of the models
 - Chest X-Ray diagnosis for the 14 labels in the Chest finding.
 - Covid-19 X-Ray image diagnosis.
 - Online Consulting